Tiny chips cast big shadow over Munich car show | MarketScreener

 "I expect that the general tightness of the supply chains will continue in the next 6 to 12 months," he said.

-(Additional reporting by Ilona Wissenbach, Christina Amann and Gilles Guillaume; editing by Jason Neely)
+(Additional reporting by Ilona Wissenbach, Christina Amann, Gilles Guillaume and Victoria Waldersee; editing by Jason Neely)

 By Nick Carey